cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 When you have recorded the phrase securely, click "Next" to continue.

-On the next screen, you are prompted to provide two words from your mnemonic seed phrase.
+On the next screen, you are first prompted to provide two words from your mnemonic seed phrase.

 ![Keplr mnemonic verify your recovery page, part 1](/academy/1-what-is-cosmos/images/keplr_new_step_07.png)